arXiv/arxiv-canonical/README.md

 # arXiv Extended Metadata Model

+# IMPORTANT: As of 2023-03-17 nothing in this repository is in use at arxiv.org

+This README and other texts in this repo are written in a style that use the present tense and give the impression that elements from this repo are in use.
+This should be taken as aspirational.

 ### 2022-03-23

 The most recent work on the new/extended arXiv metadata model is in the